 Netanyahu to head to Washington next Monday as Trump presses for a ceasefire in Gaza

-WASHINGTON (AP) — President Donald Trump will host Israeli Prime Minister Benjamin Netanyahu for talks at the White House next Monday, according to a U.S. administration official.
+WASHINGTON (AP) — President Donald Trump will host Israeli Prime Minister Benjamin Netanyahu for talks at the White House next Monday, according to two U.S. administration officials.

-The official was not authorized to comment publicly on the visit that hasn’t been formally announced and spoke on the condition of anonymity.
+The officials were not authorized to comment publicly on the visit that hasn’t been formally announced and spoke on the condition of anonymity.

 Netanyahu’s visit comes after Israeli Minister for Strategic Affairs Ron Dermer’s visit to Washington this week for talks with senior administration officials on a Gaza ceasefire, Iran and other matters.